- Call 911 if risk is immediate

 - Advocates Psychiatric Emergency Service (PES) Available 24 hours/7 days per week for mobile crisis intervention for children and adults for both mental health/psychiatric emergencies at your home, our office, or other community locations.
 If you are experiencing a mental health or emotional crisis, please call 1-800-640-5432 to speak to an Advocates crisis clinician.

 When you need to talk to someone now

-Samaritans Samaritans’ mission is to reduce the incidence of suicide by alleviating despair, isolation, distress and suicidal feelings among individuals in the community, 24 hours a day; to educate the public about suicide prevention; and to reduce the stigma associated with suicide.
+Samaritans: Samaritans’ mission is to reduce the incidence of suicide by alleviating despair, isolation, distress and suicidal feelings among individuals in the community, 24 hours a day; to educate the public about suicide prevention; and to reduce the stigma associated with suicide.
 They accomplish this through services that emphasize confidential, nonjudgmental, and compassionate listening.
-Check out their web site or more info or to find new ways to chat via instant messaging and text for college and high school students.
-Call anytime 24 hours/7 days per week (877)870-4673. http://samaritanshope.org
+Check out Samaritans' website for more info or to find new ways to chat via instant messaging and text for college and high school students.
+Call anytime 24 hours/7 days per week (877)870-4673.

 INTERFACE Referral Service: Through the Helpline that operates Monday-Friday from 9 AM- 5 PM, callers from subscribing communities will work with a Resource and Referral Counselor who will help them navigate the challenges of finding mental health services.
 Each caller from a subscribing community will be assigned a lead counselor who will provide matches to services, as well as provide information and resources about mental health and wellness.